google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 With any project of this kind, I will always start with pen and paper sketching.
 The speed at which you can dot ideas on a page beats any app by miles.
 It just allows you to let ideas (good ones and bad ones) flow freely and get to a result very quickly.
 In my own practice, I’ve had logo designs approved based purely on a sketch.
 More famous examples are Paula Sher’s [Citi](https://nedwin.medium.com/the-1-5m-napkin-abd2702927d0) sketch and Trevor Key’s napkin doodle of what would become the [Virgin logo](https://static1.squarespace.com/static/62582f26084d6a5b79ee56c4/t/6274f909e028ed2b08247531/1651833098685/The+Virgin+logo+story.pdf).

 When I’m sketching, I’m aiming for a few things:
-- An iconic, minimal mark (icon) that I can use as a graphic device with the wordmark, and that allows me to play with different lockups.
+- An iconic, minimal mark (icon) that I can use as a graphic device with the wordmark and that allows me to play with different lockups.
 - Clean, geometric shapes.
 Maybe I can replace certain letters in **LUNA** with a graphic shape?
 - Modernity: I want a simple, clean and timeless look.